hzeller/rpi-rgb-led-matrix/README.md

 It also supports the standard options to specify the connected displays (`-r`, `-c`, `-P`).

-**CPU use**

-These displays need to be updated constantly to show an image with PWMed LEDs.
-For one 32x32 display, every second about 500'000 pixels have to be updated.
-We can't use any hardware support to do that - thus the constant CPU use on an RPi is roughly 30%.
-Keep that in mind if you plan to run other things on this computer.

-Also, the output quality is suceptible to other heavy tasks running on that computer as the precise timing needed might be slipping.
-Even if the system is otherwise idle, you might see occasional brightness variations in the darker areas of your picture.
-(Even with realtime extensions enabled in Linux, this is still a (smaller) problem).

 Chaining, parallel chains and coordinate system
 ------------------------------------------------